 Step Three: Add the Wall Areas Together

-Repeat this process for each segment of wall in a room to accurately measure a room for any type of wall-coverings.
+Repeat this process for each segment of wall in a room to accurately measure a room for any type of wall coverings.
 Add the areas of each wall together to get the total square footage of all the walls.

 Step Four: Subtract Doors and Window Openings

-As you make your way around your room, measuring the square footage of each segment, make sure that you note any doors and windows.
+As you make your way around your room, measuring the square footage of each wall, make sure that you note any doors and windows.
 Measure the length and width of each one, then multiply to find the area.
 Finally, subtract each door and window area from the total.

 One quick tip: our wallpaper and paint calculators can help estimate wall covering materials after you’ve measured your walls and simplify this whole process, so it might be worth checking them out.

 How to Measure the Linear Footage of a Room

 In addition to the square footage, many projects may also need the linear footage of a space.
 For example, if you are installing a row of cabinets, you need the number of linear feet of cabinetry.
 Likewise, if you are installing a baseboard around the perimeter of the room, you will need the linear footage of this area.

 Linear footage is the measurement of feet in one direction only.
 Meaning that if you are installing cabinets on a wall that is 10 feet long, and you are installing cabinets along the entire wall, you need 10 linear feet of cabinetry.

 In most cases, when measuring the linear feet of a space, you can round up to the nearest whole foot.
 For example, if you are measuring the perimeter of a room for baseboards, and two walls are 110” long, and two walls are 84″ long, you would add these together and divide by 12, giving you 32.34 linear feet.
 Round up to the nearest whole foot when purchasing material, in this case, 33 feet.